MikePohatu/Birdsnest-Explorer/documentation/intro/README.md

 * Mike Pohatu -> SCCM Admins -> Server Admins -> Administrators.
 This path is 3 hops
 * Mike Pohatu -> Domain Admins -> Administrators.
 This path is 2 hops.

+The hop count is used in [Advanced Search](/documentation/advanced-search/README.md) to limit or refine searches.

 ## Controls
 There are a number of controls at the bottom left of the visualizer to help manipulate the view.
 From left to right these are: